newjersey/navigator.business.nj.gov/content/src/fundings/nj-industry-partnerships.md

 sector: []
 publishStageArchive: ""
 ---
 ## Eligibility

-- Please speak to the regional coordinator listed on your industry's page by using the link in the title
+* Speak to the regional coordinator listed on your industry's page by using the link in the title

 :::callout{ showHeader="true" headerText="Benefits" showIcon="false" calloutType="conditional" }